Elissa F. Cadish

-Elissa F. Cadish (born August 8, 1964) is an American lawyer who has served as a justice of the Nevada Supreme Court.
+Elissa F. Cadish (born August 8, 1964) is an American lawyer who has served as a justice of the Nevada Supreme Court since 2019; she served as the chief justice from 2024 to 2025.
 She is a former nominee to be a United States district judge of the United States District Court for the District of Nevada.

 Biography

 Cadish received her Bachelor of Arts degree, magna cum laude, from the University of Pennsylvania in 1986.
 She received her Juris Doctor from the University of Virginia School of Law in 1989.
-She served as a law clerk to Judge Philip M. Pro of the United States District Court for the District of Nevada from 1989 to 1990.
+She served as a law clerk to Judge Philip Martin Pro of the United States District Court for the District of Nevada from 1989 to 1990.
 From 1991 to 1995 she worked as an associate at the law firm of Jolley, Urga, Wirth & Woodbury.
 From 1995 to 2007 she worked at Hale, Lane, Peek, Dennison & Howard, first as an associate, becoming a shareholder in 2000.
 From 2007 to 2019 she served as a District Court Judge on the Eight Judicial District Court of Nevada, based in Las Vegas.